Before SCE

 Solution:

-Armour bridge footer with tiered boulder system to concentrate flow under the center of the bridge.
-Build cross vane to center flow under the center of the bridge.
-Cross vane also backs flow up before Lake Tomahawk which causes sediment to drop.
+We installed an armored bridge footer with tiered boulder system to divert flow away from the foundation of the bridge.
+We built a cross vane to concentrate water flow into the center of the channel.
+The cross vane also serves to back up the flow before Lake Tomahawk which drops the sediment.
 Benches installed on both sides of the dredging area to allow for hydraulic dredging.

 Before SCE